Kh0iHuynh/ATAC-seq-Project/README.md

 ## Peak calling:

++ The main script is peakcalling.sh.
+It is used for:
+  - Merging of all corrected bam files by tissues across replciates and genotypes
-The main script is peakcalling.sh.
-It calls for regions which have the highest read density compared to background reads density.
+  - Performing peak calling using MACSs.
+Peaks are regions which have the highest read density compared to background reads density.
 Within these regions, the highest read density locus is the peak summit.
+The result are four ENCODE NarrowPeak format files, one for each tissue.
+These are tissue peak files.

 ## Peak merging and averaging:

-The main script is averagepeak.sh.
-This script takes in all peak files called for each tissues (4 tissues total).
-Then, it process the script accodring to the averaging method in the paper.
++ The main script is Unionpeak.sh and Union.py-a custom python script.
+They are used for:
+  - Concatenating tissue peak files, sorting by chromosome and peak summit with
+  - Grouping and averaging peak summit locations that were within 200 bp of one another, but greater than 200bp from nearest adjacent peak summit using Union.py

 ## Euchromatin peak filter and peak annotation: